-Force = field Symbol Description Gravitation G Described by basis vectors, $q^a{\ \mu}$ .
-Well known.
+Force = field Symbol Description

+Gravitation G Described by basis vectors e or in the

+tetrad by $q^a{\ \mu}$ .
 Curved spacetime.

+Electromagnetism Α A is the magnitude of electromagnetic

+potential.

+Strong force S Presently described by gluons and

+quarks.

-Electromagnetism Α A is the magnitude of electromagnetic potential.
-Strong force S Presently described by gluons and quarks.
-Weak force W Weak field of the proton and neutron.
+Weak force W Weak field of the neutron.